 The created website, web application, or mobile app must provide equivalent value to its users and owners.
-It should allow to achive common goals.
+It should make it possible to achieve common goals.

 At the same time, it is worth noting that functional requirements, as opposed to business requirements, are achieved when the work is completed.

-Business goals can be measured by different indicators and achieved over different time frames.
+Business goals can be measured by different indicators and achieved over various time frames.